Statistical Taylor Expansion: A New and Path-Independent Method for Uncertainty Analysis: Statistical Taylor Expansion

-\item Traditionally, conditional executions are used to optimize numerical executions and to minimize rounding errors, such as the Gaussian elimination to minimize floating-point rounding errors for matrix inversion \cite{Linear_Algebra}.
-Unless required by mathematics such as for the definition of identity matrix, conditional executions need to be removed for dependency tracing, e.g., Gaussian elimination needs to be replaced by direct matrix inversion as described in Section \ref{sec: matrix}.
+\item Conditional executions are often employed to optimize performance and minimize rounding errors, for example, using Gaussian elimination to minimize floating-point rounding errors in matrix inversion \citep{Linear_Algebra}.
+For dependency tracing, such conditional executions should instead be replaced by direct matrix inversion as described in Section \ref{sec: matrix}.

-\item Traditionally, approximations on the result values are carried out during executions.
-Using statistical Taylor expansion, Formula \eqref{eqn: Taylor 1d variance} shows that the variance converges slower than that of the value in Taylor expansion, so that the target of approximation should be more on the variance.
-Section \ref{sec: matrix} provides an example of first order approximation on calculating matrix determinant.

-\item Traditionally, results from math library functions are trusted blindly down to every bit.
-As shown in Section \ref{sec: FFT}, statistical Taylor expansion can now illuminate the numerical errors in math library functions, and it demands these functions to be recalculated with uncertainty as part of the output.

-\item Traditionally, an analytic expression can be broken down into simpler and independent arithmetic operations of negation, addition, multiplication, division, and etc \footnote{Sometimes square root is also regarded as an arithmetic operation.}.
-But such approach causes the dependency problem in both floating-point arithmetic and interval arithmetic.
-It also causes the dependency problem in statistical Taylor expansion.
-For example, if $x^2 - x$ is calculated as $x^2 - x$, $x(x - 1)$, and $(x - \frac{1}{2})^2 - \frac{1}{4}$, only $(x - \frac{1}{2})^2 - \frac{1}{4}$ gives the correct result, while the other two give wrong results for wrong independence assumptions between $x^2$ and $x$, or between $x -1$ and $x$, respectively.